izuzanak/uclang/uclang/doc/intro.md

 effectively glued to each other.
 List of modules so far implemented for language Uclang can be found [here](https://github.com/izuzanak/uclang#language-modules).

+Language is used mainly by its author, and new features and modules are created when needed.

 Some links to GitHub repository: